 - Find something that will answer your goals – cloud-based solution or on-premise solution?

-- Find something that will be a good fit to your use case – work safety inspections, food safety inspections, environmental inspections, etc.
+- Find something that will be an excellent fit for your use case – general safety inspections, food safety inspections, environmental inspections, etc.

 Prepare a list of requirements and start your research.
 Then reach out to potential suppliers and book a Product tour or a Demo session that can highlight the features that can provide the execution of the best practices we described above.
 The next reasonable step would be to order a proof of concept.